Chuo-ku Tourism Association Official Blog

 2-15-2, Nihonbashiningyocho

-At the time of its foundation, the surrounding area was Kojima, a cove, and it is said that this name was given because of the overgrown pine trees in Shimauchi.
+At the time of its foundation, the surrounding area was Kojima, an inlet, and it is said that this name was given because pine trees were growing in Shimauchi.

 hatuinu201909.JPG

-Following the Nihonbashi Seven Lucky Gods Tour 2019 (Part 2)
+Following Nihonbashi Seven Lucky Gods Tour 2019 (Part 2)

-Last year, I visited Nihonbashi Seven Lucky Gods on New Year's Day. ⇒
+Click here for a blog post about visiting Nihonbashi Seven Lucky Gods last year on New Year's Day ⇒

 /archive/2018/01/post-4865.html

-Announcement of the 35th Ginza Old Book Market
+Notice of "The 35th Ginza Old Book City"

-The seasonal feature, the 35th "Ginza Old Book Market", which has become an annual event, will be held in January.
+The 35th "Ginza Old Book City", which has become an annual event, will be held in January.

 kstn201801.JPG

-The previous year, those who purchased in this city seemed to receive a catalog with a catalog of old books, and this catalog arrived.
+The previous year, those who purchased in this city seemed to be sent a catalog with an old book catalog, and this catalog arrived.

 kstn201803.JPG

-This catalog itself is beautiful (the inside is almost color ()), thanks and thanks.
+This catalog itself is beautiful (inside is almost color ()), thanks, thanks

 kstn201804.JPG

-The place is Event Square on the 8th floor of Matsuya Ginza.
+The place is the event square on the 8th floor of Matsuya Ginza.

 The period is from Wednesday, January 16 to 21 (Mon).

-In addition to old books, there are also works of art, such as books and ukiyo-e, that make it fun just by looking at them.
+In addition to old books, art works such as books, ukiyo-e, etc. that will be fun just by looking at them will be exhibited.

 kstn201802.JPG